GaminRick7/ScholarSearch/README.md

 ```

 ## Data Ingestion and Embedding
+To load the database, you may either use your own data in line with src.app.models, or use the following CSV sourced from Kaggle: https://www.kaggle.com/datasets/nechbamohammed/research-papers-dataset.
+Place either csv file in the root directory.
+Next, initialize the database by navigating to `src.app.core` and running `init_db.py`.
+Ensure you have changed the variable `PAPERS_CSV_FILE` to the appropriate name of your CSV file in the root directory.

 - Create/update papers via REST (see endpoints below).
 The BM25 index auto-builds and updates on changes.
 - Add vectors to ChromaDB for semantic search:
 ```bash